Background pattern

 • wearing protective clothing.

-Rare cases of unusual brain lesions associated with EM relapses have been reported in patients treated with fingolimod.
-In the case of severe relapses, your doctor will assess the need for an MRI to evaluate your condition and decide whether you need to stop taking this medication.
+Rare cases of unusually large brain lesions associated with MS relapses have been reported in patients treated with fingolimod.
+In the case of severe relapses, your doctor will assess the need for an MRI scan to evaluate your condition and decide if you need to stop treatment with this medication.

 Switching from another treatment to Lognif

-Your doctor may switch you directly from interferon beta, glatiramer acetate, or dimethyl fumarate to this medicationif there are no signs of abnormalities caused by your previous treatment.
-Your doctor may need to perform a blood test to rule out these abnormalities.
-After stopping natalizumab, you may need to wait 2-3 months before starting treatment with this medication.
-To switch from teriflunomide, your doctor may advise you to wait a certain time or undergo accelerated elimination.
-If you have been treated with alemtuzumab, you will need a thorough evaluation and discuss it with your doctor to decide whether this medication is suitable for you.
+Your doctor may switch your treatment directly from an interferon beta, glatiramer acetate, or dimethyl fumarate to this medication if there are no signs of abnormalities caused by your previous treatment.
+Your doctor may want to perform a blood test to rule out such abnormalities.
+After stopping natalizumab, you may need to wait for 2-3 months before starting treatment with this medication.
+To switch from teriflunomide, your doctor may advise you to wait for a certain period or undergo an accelerated elimination procedure.
+If you have been treated with alemtuzumab, a thorough evaluation is necessary, and you should discuss it with your doctor to decide if this medication is suitable for you.

 Women of childbearing age

-Inform your doctor immediately if you think your EM is worsening after stopping treatment with this medication.
+Tell your doctor immediately if you think your MS is getting worse after stopping treatment with this medication.
+This can be serious (see "If you stop taking Lognif" in section 3 and also section 4 "Possible side effects").

 Children and adolescents

-Fingolimod should not be administered to children under 10 years old, as it has not been studied in patients with EM in this age group.
+Fingolimod should not be administered to children under 10 years of age, as it has not been studied in patients with MS in this age group.

 The warnings and precautions mentioned above also apply to children and adolescents.